Geborgen/usefulmods/README.md

 # Useful Mods & Tools
 Useful and recommended mods for Skyrim SE/AE.
 This was created to provide a repository/resource for new modders looking for the most "essential" mods for their game.

 This resource is NOT intended as a guide, and is instead just a list of mods.
+Check [here](https://docs.google.com/document/d/1jTXnuuLZQ201rLRFw0TbxDnBDO9DqZDcCqFIJJSXCDU/edit?usp=sharing) for our modding guide.

 CREDITS:
 * Mod descriptions pulled from their respective Nexus pages